Thailand

 Numbers

 It isn't used very much.
-Classrooms at some Thai schools use it and I guess this is as much about teaching it to Thai students as anything else.
-Generally it isn't used, the Thais just use Arabic numerals the same as most of the Western world.
+Some Thai books use it for page numbering and it appears sometimes on official documents.
+Generally, the Thais just use Arabic numerals the same as most of the Western world.

-Having a set of numbers unrecognised by foreigners is handy though, especially when hiding dual pricing scams.
+Having a set of numbers unrecognised by foreigners is very useful, especially when hiding dual pricing scams.

 Return to top of page